Observation of geometric phases in quantum erasers: Experiments

 \subsection{Experimental results of quantum erasers}

-First, by setting $\theta_1=\pi/4$ and removing the linear polarizer LP$_2$, the initial state of polarization $\ket{\U{D}}$ is evolved into two orthogonal states through the quarter-wave plates, right circular polarization and left circular polarization according to the paths.
-Since we can determine which slit the photon has passed through by measuring the polarity of the circular polarization of the photon, no interference pattern is obtained.
+First, by setting $\theta_1=\pi/4$ and removing the linear polarizer LP$_2$, the initial state of polarization $\ket{\U{D}}$ is evolved into two orthogonal states through the quarter-wave plates, right circular polarization, and left circular polarization according to the paths.
+Because we can determine which slit the photon has passed through by measuring the polarity of the circular polarization of the photon, no interference pattern is obtained.
 (This is mathematically confirmed from Eq.~(\ref{eq:9}), which vanishes when $\ket{\psi_\U{A}}$ is orthogonal to $\ket{\psi_\U{B}}$.)
-Instead, we observed a typical diffraction pattern that only has broad peaks, as shown in Fig.~\ref{fig:fringe_in_eraser}(a).
+We observed a typical diffraction pattern that only has broad peaks, as shown in Fig.~\ref{fig:fringe_in_eraser}(a).

-By inserting LP$_2$, the right and left circular polarizations are projected into the same linear polarization with the same probability and thus the polarization provides no which-path information.
+By inserting LP$_2$, the right and left circular polarizations are projected into the same linear polarization with the same probability, and therefore, the polarization provides no which-path information.
 As a result, the interference fringe reappears.
 (Mathematically, this corresponds to the fact that Eq.~(\ref{eq:25}) becomes unity when $|c_\U{A}|=|c_\U{B}|$.)
 Figure~\ref{fig:fringe_in_eraser}(b) shows the recovered interference fringe for $\theta_2=0$.
-Similarly, if we set $\theta_2=\pi/2$, we can obtain the corresponding interference fringe, as shown in Fig.~\ref{fig:fringe_in_eraser}(c), which is out of phase with that observed for $\theta_2=0$ (see Fig.~\ref{fig:45-90_45-0}).
-The sum of these interference patterns reproduces the broad peak pattern, as shown in Fig.~\ref{fig:fringe_in_eraser}(a), that is obtained when LP$_2$ is removed.
-Thus, the quantum eraser actually filters out one of these fringes and perfectly recovers the visibility.
+Similarly, for $\theta_2=\pi/2$, we can obtain the corresponding interference fringe, as shown in Fig.~\ref{fig:fringe_in_eraser}(c), which is out of phase with that observed for $\theta_2=0$ (see Fig.~\ref{fig:45-90_45-0}).
+This phase difference is attributed to the Pancharatnam phase.
+The sum of these interference patterns reproduces the broad peak pattern, as shown in Fig.~\ref{fig:fringe_in_eraser}(a), that is obtained in the absence of LP$_2$.
+Therefore, the quantum eraser actually filters out one of these fringes and perfectly recovers the visibility.